allegory-software/allegory-sdk/WEBNOTES.md

 Draw a "+" sign that looks sharp at any zoom level on this platform, I dare you.

-There's multiple ways to do graphics on the web: styled divs, svg, canvas, fonts, raster images.
+There's many ways to do graphics on the web: styled divs, svg, canvas, fonts, raster images.

 For small-size graphics that prioritize legibility like icons, raster images are out.